cablehead/stacks/README.md

 ### Next release

+- Inactivity reset seems to move the focus of the parent stack, when in a stack
+- Inactivity reset should go back to main modal

 - Esc should unfocus before leaving the current stack
 - Clicking trigger in the Actions Modal doesn't trigger the action